bugthesystem/pyley/README.md

 If you encounter a bug, performance issue, or malfunction, please add an [Issue](https://github.com/ziyasal/pyley/issues) with steps on how to reproduce the problem.

 ### TODO
-- Improve Gremlin implementation (Basic steps implemented at the moment)
+- Improve Gizmo implementation (Basic steps implemented at the moment)
 - Add more tests
 - Add more documentation